top of page

 Quiet BPD

-Quiet BPD Those who live with Borderline Personality Disorder (or Emotionally Unstable Personality Disorder) have different traits and ways of expressing their emotions, which tend to be very intense and change frequently throughout the day.
+Those who live with Borderline Personality Disorder (or Emotionally Unstable Personality Disorder) have different traits and ways of expressing their emotions, which tend to be very intense and change frequently throughout the day.
 I was diagnosed with BPD at 19 and although you must be over 18 to be diagnosed with a personality disorder, it felt as though those who had previously worked with me missed the signs over and over.
-I am an ‘inwards’ person, meaning that
+I am an ‘inwards’ person, meaning that I do not s

 Jul 26, 20203 min read